-One of the key steps in the VA loans process is choosing a VA-approved lender to facilitate your VA-backed home loan.
+One of the key steps in the VA loan process is choosing a VA-approved lender to facilitate your VA-backed home loan.
 Shop around because lenders each have their own interest rates, closing fees, and other costs to consider.
-VA loans rates are not set by the government so they’ll fluctuate from lender to lender.
+VA loan rates are not set by the government so they’ll fluctuate from lender to lender.

 What About the Rest of the Homebuying Process?

 Now that you have a lender and your COE, you can pre-qualify for your loan, which is an important step to help you determine how much debt you can feasibly take on.
-In the pre-qualifying stages, you’ll work with the lender, going over your income, credit history, employment, and other factors to calculate a ballpark figure of how much your loan will be.
+In the pre-qualifying stages, you’ll work with the lender, going over your income, credit history, employment, and other factors to calculate a ballpark figure of how much you can afford.
 You’ll also tease out any issues, such as your credit rating or your debt-to-income ratio before you get to the stages of underwriting.
-With a prequalification amount in hand, you can start house hunting.
+With a preapproval amount in hand, you can start househunting.

-In the house hunting process, whether you’re buying a new build or customizing a new home, make a wish list of everything you’re looking for in your family’s ideal home – the location, the number of bedrooms, bathrooms and common spaces, and your ideal outdoor area.
-If you’re constructing a new home or using your VA-loan to upgrade your existing home, work closely with your builders to execute your vision.
+In the house-hunting process, whether you’re buying a new build or customizing a new home, make a wish list of everything you’re looking for in your family’s ideal home – the location, the number of bedrooms, bathrooms and common spaces, and your ideal outdoor area.
+If you’re constructing a new home, work closely with your builder to execute your vision.

 Don’t sweat this stage; according to some estimates, 73 percent of VA loans close compared to 67.9 percent of conventional loans.